Updated May 9, 2026

 Dry pour concrete is not always the best method, but it can be a huge timesaver for small pads that won’t bear a lot of weight.
 I needed a small concrete pad behind my shed to keep our firewood stacked and off the ground.
-A dry pour concrete pad was the perfect DIY solution.
+A dry pour concrete slab was the perfect DIY solution.

 We love having a backyard fire in our awesome, smokeless fire pit.
 But, I needed a better place to store all that firewood.
-No more “random log sculpture” in the backyard!
+No more “random log sculpture” in the backyard.

 Behind our shed, there was an unused area of our yard that would be perfect for a woodpile.
 I wanted the wood to be off the ground, so I decided to pour a small concrete pad.
 On projects like my DIY concrete curbs, I’ve done the traditional concrete pouring method, but for this small pad, I decided to try the dry pour concrete method.